wmhilton-stoplight/platform-docs/c.troubleshooting.md

 You can find more information on the default order of the project sidebar (as well as how to customize it) [here](https://meta.stoplight.io/docs/platform/4.-documentation/d.table-of-contents.md).

-## What are the differences between Original, Bundled, Dereferenced.
+## What are the differences between Original, Bundled, and Dereferenced?

 1. Original - is the raw file keeping the $refs
 2. Bundled - resolves remote $refs once, re-referencing the same objects in subsequent references (producing a smaller file)